-This past school year we were able to complete the STEM lab.
+We were able to complete the STEM lab.
 Our volunteers spent countless hours applying wall decals, setting up 3d printers and other tech and assembling and arranging furniture.
 We are happy to be funding the Northwestern FUSE curriculum that teachers will be using in the STEM lab.
-Teachers will attend training this summer and will be ready to implement the STEM curriculum for the 2022/23 school year.
+Teachers attended training during summer of 2022 and will implement the STEM curriculum for the 2022/23 school year.

 We were also able to provide a book vending machine for the school.
 Mrs. Clark came back to help cut the ribbon for the machine, as it was purchased to honor her 28 years of service at Skinner West.
 Students will be able to earn coins to get free books.